 We eat a shared lunch in the courtyard most days or if we are on the road we stop for a coffee and a sandwich.
 We manage to fill the van every day with gorgeous items.
 Every night after a big trip out we meet for a drink at 6 and a late dinner under the stars.
 We share stories and much laughter is had.
 We feel like family.
 Everyone helps as much as they can.
 Preparing meals with me or setting the table or filling the dishwasher.
 The men opening bottles and pouring drinks or making coffee.
 It's such a special time at the end of a long and exciting day.
 Kiwis are so helpful and dont seem to mind that the house is unfinished with a few leads connecting to the power in their rooms. ( well not to my face anyway lol) The beds are comfy, the antique linen sheets and feather duvets make up for the lack of furniture and painted walls.

 Our house being in the Bastide of the village means we are close to everything.
 We walk with our guests to the local produce market, the Bolongerie, the shopping centre where they practice their French.
 It is very relaxed and we love having people to stay.
 The temperature is perfect in September/October.
-We found the busy months of July and August too hot to walk the markets and sit outside.

 We had time to visit a couple of beautiful villages which are a few minutes away from us.